-The choke lever is located to the left of the panel.
-Push in to open the choke and increase air into the carburetor for normal running.
+The choke lever is located above the air filter to the right of the recoil start.
+Slide the lever to the right to open the choke and increase air into the carburetor for normal running.

 9. Turn breaker on

 The breaker is located on the right side of the front power panel.
 Flip the breaker up to allow power to flow to the receptacles.